Airport transfers Santo Domingo – how to get to Punta Cana and the city

 If you prefer to have a little extra in terms of personal service for your Santo Domingo airport transportation, you can book a VIP transfer to travel in style from Santo Domingo Airport to Punta Cana.
 Those services are usually operated in very modern cars (at least a Hyundai Tucson, depending on your booking also with a Chevrolet Suburban) and include drinks, WiFi and GPS-tracking.
 The drivers also come properly dressed.
 It’s worth checking the prices as these airport transfers are sometimes not much more expensive than the regular private transfers.

 Long story short, taking an Uber from Santo Domingo International Airport to Punta Cana won’t work even you can try it if you want.
+At least you shall be prepared to negotiate via the app if you really want to use Uber.

-As in nearly all airports in the world, taxis are readily available.
+As in nearly all airports in the world, SDQ airport taxis are readily available.
 Compared to other Latin American countries, taxi crime is rarely existent in the Dominican Republic.
-However, for the long way to Punta Cana, I would not recommend you taking an airport taxi as they most likely will be more expensive.
+However, for the long way to Punta Cana, I would not recommend taking an airport taxi as they most likely will be more expensive.
 While there are official taxi rates at Santo Domingo Airport, they are not signposted, which is why I guess they will charge you around 200 USD or more for this journey while the fair price is somewhere around 160-180 USD for the trip from the airport to anywhere in Punta Cana.

 However, if you haven’t had time to prebook your Santo Domingo airport transportation, you can take a taxi from Santo Domingo Airport without a problem.